abdulghaffaransari/Generative-AI-Research-Navigator/README.md

 - [License](#license)

 ## Project Overview
 The **Generative AI Research Navigator** is designed to streamline the process of extracting and analyzing information from news articles.
-By leveraging technologies such as FAISS, LangChain, and OpenAI, this tool provides users with a sophisticated platform for conducting in-depth research and gaining valuable insights.
+By leveraging technologies such as FAISS, LangChain, and Meta Llama 3.2, this tool provides users with a sophisticated platform for conducting in-depth research and gaining valuable insights.

 ## Features
 - **Data Loading**: Load and process data from multiple news article URLs.